pitiphong-p/CenterAlignedCollectionViewFlowLayout/README.md

 pod 'CenterAlignedCollectionViewFlowLayout'
 use_frameworks!
 ````

+## Swift 2
+You can use CenterAlignedCollectionViewFlowLayout in Swift 2.2 by checking out tag `0.5.0`

 # Usage
 You can set the collecion view's layout to an instance of `CenterAlignedCollectionViewFlowLayout`, that's all.
 You can set its layout both via code or `Storyboard`.